InvestobullInvestors/stock-price-prediction/README.md

 #### Himanshu Goyal

--   Developed a responsive front-end for Home, Stock Details, Plans and parts of About Us, including interactive graphs and credit card payment through Stripe
+-   Developed a responsive front-end for Home, Stock Details, Plans and parts of About Us, including interactive graphs and credit card payment section
 -   Took leadership on setting up a scalable and future proof MongoDB schema along with backend integration and Swagger API documentation for stock details, stock news, and stock predictions
 -   Deployed the project on Vercel and set up the cron jobs to update data in real-time
 -   Coordinated and scheduled meetings alongside text updates for smooth flow of the project